kmuenkel/lolapi/README.md

 lolapi

-Creating an integration with the League of Legend’s REST API to display player statistics.
+An integration with the League of Legend’s REST API to display player statistics.